hgtonight/Application-Yaga/readme.md

 * ~~Fix all badges page query to be right~~
 * ~~Finish rank promotion screen~~
 * ~~Allow ranks to be permanent (don't auto promote)~~
-* Fix reaction method on profile page to show more than one page of discussion/comments ** Also show the reaction record
-** Also refactor that method, really messy right now
-* Rule tooltip help
+* ~~Rule criteria form help~~
 * ~~Add pager to badge settings screen~~
 * Create/find reusable badge images
+* Add validation of rule criteria
 * Refactor reaction CSS
 * Refactor all models to get rid of uneeded/duplicate methods
 * Aggregate Rule Support
 * Add rules vino suggested (DiscussionPageLength, DiscussionBodyLength, PostReactionCount, PostReactionComboCount, CakeDay, Necroposting, ComboDateTimes)
+* Fix reaction method on profile page to show more than one page of discussion/comments ** Also show the reaction record
+** Also refactor that method, really messy right now

 ## New Features
 * Stats page on the yaga settings page
 * Import/Export badges/reactions/ranks
 * Best Of...
 Controller
+* Best Of...
+Profile filter
 * Save form inputs to cache as well as the elements in admin.badges.js
 * Rework badge settings page to streamline badges of the same rule type
 * Implement moving of reactions to other action IDs on delete (much like categories right now)